trustedshops/trustedshops-ios-sdk/README.md

 Like is the case with the `TRSTrustbadgeView`, you can specify a `customPresentingViewController` object to manage the presentation of the displayed dialogue boxes during the finish process.

 If you are developing your application and want to test this SDK feature __please be aware that unless the order object's `debugMode` property is set to `YES`, the generated data is sent to the Trusted Shops production database!__
+Also, if you are already using your own authorized TS-ID, it is very likely that it is not part of the QA environment and you will get an error.
+If that is the case, you should use one of the sample TS-IDs that are part of the Example project of the pod together with the debug flag.

 - - - -